Responsibility

 How DE&I Comes to Life at Biogen

 While our commitment to DE&I starts at the top, it is carried through at every level of our organization.
-Nowhere is this more evident than through our Employee Resource Networks — groups for those who share characteristics, life experiences and interests, along with their allies.
+Nowhere is this more evident than through our Employee Resource Groups — groups for those who share characteristics, life experiences and interests, along with their allies.
 These groups offer opportunities to support and advance business objectives, exchange knowledge, find mentors, volunteer and receive support — all of which are invaluable for career development.

 AccessAbility